 Double tap to begin editing; you will hear "started editing".

-Swipe up repeatedly until you hear "drag x".
+Swipe up, repeatedly if necessary, until you hear "drag x".

 Double tap to begin the drag.